2023 Legislative Session

 Working at the Capitol

-Since we started organizing young people back in 2006, a lot has changed (and not just the rise and fall of cargo pants).
+Since we started organizing young people back in 2006, a lot has changed (and not just the rise, fall, and rise again of cargo pants).
 Young people think about organizing and political power differently; young people think about the issues differently, too.
 They know that protecting the right to vote is connected to criminal justice; that addressing the climate crisis means creating a more just economy where the rich pay their fair share and working people can live where their lives are; and they know that safeguarding reproductive rights is essential to fighting for racial justice.

 Reproductive Rights: Stopping Deceptive Practices At Anti-Abortion Centers

-Some anti-abortion centers purport to offer “abortion pill reversal,” an unethical and unproven practice denounced by respected medical associations.
-A study conducted on the safety of attempts at so-called abortion pill reversal was halted due to safety concerns
+Some anti-abortion centers purport to offer “abortion pill reversal,” a dangerous, unethical, and unproven practice denounced by respected medical associations.
+A study conducted on the safety of attempts at so-called “abortion pill reversal” was halted due to safety concerns

-• SB23-188: Protections for Accessing Reproductive Health Care: Colorado needs strong shield legislation to protect patients, providers, and assisters of politically targeted healthcare services, including abortion and gender-affirming care, from interstate criminal threats.
+• SB23-188 Protections for Accessing Reproductive Health Care: Colorado needs strong shield legislation to protect patients, providers, and assisters of politically targeted healthcare services, including abortion and gender-affirming care, from interstate criminal threats.
 This bill will shield legally-protected health care patients, providers, and helpers from criminal prosecution and imprisonment; court summons, subpoenas, and arrests; interstate investigations, divulging information or assistance with investigations; professional de-licensing and other discrimination.
-This bill is led by Cobalt Advocates and Planned Parenthood of the Rocky Mountains and sponsored by: Sen. Julie Gonzales, Sen. Sonya Jaquez Lewis, Rep. Meg Froelich, and Rep. Brianna Titone
+The passage of this bill was led by Cobalt Advocates and Planned Parenthood of the Rocky Mountains and sponsored by: Sen. Julie Gonzales, Sen. Sonya Jaquez Lewis, Rep. Meg Froelich, and Rep. Brianna Titone.

-• SB23-189: Increasing Access to Reproductive Health Care: Reproductive health care is an essential component of primary and preventive care.
+• SB23-189 Increasing Access to Reproductive Health Care: Reproductive health care is an essential component of primary and preventive care.
 High deductibles and gaps in coverage create barriers to patient access, even for those who are fortunate to live in Colorado, where reproductive health care is protected and legal.
 This bill closes several access gaps related to sexually transmitted infections and abortion care.
-This bill is led by Planned Parenthood of the Rocky Mountains, Positive Women’s Network, and Colorado Consumer Health Initiative and sponsored by Senators Dominick Moreno and Lisa Cutter, and Representatives Dafna Michaelson Jenet and Serena Gonzales-Gutierrez.
+The passage of this will was led by Planned Parenthood of the Rocky Mountains, Positive Women’s Network, and Colorado Consumer Health Initiative and sponsored by Senators Dominick Moreno and Lisa Cutter, and Representatives Dafna Michaelson Jenet and Serena Gonzales-Gutierrez.

 Reproductive Rights: Stopping Deceptive